 Faheem Ahmed is a foundation doctor and the youngest appointed Clinical Entrepreneur Fellow following completion of his undergraduate training at Guy’s, King’s and St Thomas’ Hospitals.
 He co-founded HealthMakeSpace (HMS), a digital collaboration platform connecting SMEs with clinicians to co-create more useful and scalable medtech.
 Faheem is collaborating with national bodies to develop an accreditation system recognising and rewarding doctors’ innovation efforts through HMS.
 He has a Masters in Public Health from the London School of Hygiene & Tropical Medicine and has been awarded fellowships by Oxford, Stanford and Harvard Universities.
 He is also the appointed UK open school lead at the Institute for Healthcare Improvement and permanent council member of the G4 Alliance for Global Surgery, Obstetric, Trauma and Anaesthesia.

-Beenish Akhtar is a paediatric trainee doctor working within the West Midlands with a drive to boost breastfeeding rates and therefore improve child health.
-There are many challenges facing mothers, and armed with personal experience she will focus her project towards tackling the barriers to public feeding and support.
+Beenish Akhtar is a paediatric trainee working within the West Midlands with a drive to boost breastfeeding rates and therefore improve child health.
+There are many challenges facing mothers and armed with personal experience!
+I will focus my project towards tackling the barriers to public feeding and support.